Path of Exile 2

 Path of Exile 2 is an upcoming action role-playing video game developed and published by Grinding Gear Games.
-A sequel to Path of Exile (2013), the game was released as a paid early access title for Windows, PlayStation 5, and Xbox Series X/S on December 6, 2024.
+A sequel to Path of Exile (2013), the game was released as a paid early access title for Windows, PlayStation 5, and Xbox Series X/S on December 6, 2024, and is set to be released in full on 11 December 2026.